magenta-aps/osdatascanner/docs/dev-environment.md

    in the top right corner.
 You should be able to follow the flow of data through the code, inspect variables and objects and step through the code.

-## docker-compose
+## docker compose

-You can use `docker-compose` to start the OS2datascanner system and its runtime dependencies (PostgreSQL and RabbitMQ).
+You can use `docker compose` to start the OSdatascanner system and its runtime dependencies (PostgreSQL and RabbitMQ).

 A `docker-compose.yml` for development is included in the repository.
 It